 (B) The source's suggested draft permit;

-(C) Certification by a responsible official, consistent with OAR 340-218-0040(5) of this rule, that the proposed modification meets the criteria for use of minor permit modification procedures and a request that such procedures be used; and
+(C) Certification by a responsible official, consistent with OAR 340-218-0040(5), that the proposed modification meets the criteria for use of minor permit modification procedures and a request that such procedures be used; and

-(D) Completed forms for the Department to use to notify the EPA and affected states as required under OAR 340-218-0230.
+(D) Completed forms for DEQ to use to notify the EPA and affected states as required under OAR 340-218-0230.

 (b) EPA and affected state notification.
-Within five working days of receipt of a complete minor permit modification application, the Department will meet its obligation under OAR 340-218-0230(1)(a) and (2)(a) to notify the EPA and affected states of the requested permit modification.
-The Department promptly will send any notice required under 340-218-0230(2)(b) to the EPA;
+Within five working days of receipt of a complete minor permit modification application, DEQ will meet its obligation under OAR 340-218-0230(1)(a) and (2)(a) to notify the EPA and affected states of the requested permit modification.
+DEQ promptly will send any notice required under 340-218-0230(2)(b) to the EPA;

 (c) Timetable for issuance.
-The Department will not issue a final permit modification until after the EPA's 45-day review period or until the EPA has notified the Department that the EPA will not object to issuance of the permit modification, whichever is first, although the Department can approve the permit modification prior to that time.
-Within 90 days of the Department's receipt of an application under minor permit modification procedures or 15 days after the end of the EPA's 45-day review period under OAR 340-218-0230(3), whichever is later, the Department will:
+DEQ will not issue a final permit modification until after the EPA's 45-day review period or until the EPA has notified DEQ that the EPA will not object to issuance of the permit modification, whichever is first, although DEQ can approve the permit modification prior to that time.
+Within 90 days of DEQ's receipt of an application under minor permit modification procedures or 15 days after the end of the EPA's 45-day review period under OAR 340-218-0230(3), whichever is later, DEQ will:

 (A) Issue the permit modification as proposed for only those conditions that will change;